gear-foundation/gear-wiki/docs/examples/Gaming/battleship.md

 At the session's conclusion, whether it's the end of the indicated window or when the user decides to terminate it, the temporary key becomes obsolete and is discarded.

-To initiate a session, a player sends a message to the contract (assuming the contract supports this message type):
+To initiate a session, a player sends a message to the program (assuming the program supports this message type):

 <!-- TODO: Uncomment `title` after adding the code to the master branch -->
 ```rust #title="battleship/src/contract.rs"